Jamesjr95/calculator-react/README.md

 [![](screenshot/screen-cap.PNG)](https://calculator-react-jay.netlify.app/)

 ## Features:
-* The user can see weather for various cities
+* The user can perform various basic arithmetic operations
-* The user can track and untrack the weather for saved cities
-* The user can see the hourly/weekly/daily forecast for cities
-* Simple modern design based on the Tilwind css framework
-* Built to be mobile friendly

 ## Built With
-* Vue
-* Node js
-* Tailwind css
+* React

 ## Todos
-1. Improve user experience by adding loading animation when viewing cities
+1. ~~after an arithmetic operation the next clears the previous
-2. ~~Add ability to save cities~~
+2. Add commas to number for readability
-3. ~~show weekly forecast~~
-3. Add support for celsius
+3. Add support for exponentiation, square roots, logarithm's

 ## Project Setup